AD006/Data-Analytics-and-Visualization-Accenture/README.md

 * Content type
 * Category
 ## Data Cleaning:
-Clean the data by:
+### Clean the data by:
-removing rows that have values which are missing, changing the data type of some values within a column, and removing columns which are not relevant to this task.
+* Removing rows that have values which are missing.
-Think about how each column might be relevant to the business question you’re investigating.
-If you can’t think of why a column may be useful, it may not be worth including it.
+* Changing the data type of some values within a column.
-End result will be three cleaned data set :
+* Removing columns which are not relevant to this task.

-Reaction Types
+### End result will be three cleaned data set :
-Reactions
+* Reaction Types
-Content
+* Reactions
-Data Modelling:
+* Content
-Create a final data set by merging 3 tables
+## Data Modelling:

-End result will be one spreadsheet
+Create a final data set by merging 3 tables, End result will be one spreadsheet

-A cleaned dataset
+* A cleaned dataset
-Top 5 categories
+* Top 5 categories
-Cleaned Data set:
+### Cleaned Data set:
 So, the cleaned data set after data modelling & data cleaning : Cleaned Dataset

-Task_3 - Data Visualization and Storytelling
+## Task_3 - Data Visualization and Storytelling
 Make the Powerpoint presentation as per the given template

-Charts Involved :
+### Charts Involved :

-Pie Chart
+* Pie Chart
-Bar Chart
+* Bar Chart
-Powerpoint Presentation : PPT
+* Powerpoint Presentation : PPT
-Task_4 - Present to the Client
+## Task_4 - Present to the Client
 Present your powerpoint presentation to the client and deliver the insights of your analysis

 Video_Presentation : PPT